Program(s): Summer College, Undergraduate Courses

-*Taught Online for Summer 2020* Experimental Animation: Handmade Motion will introduce fundamental concepts and techniques of animation through a series of exercises and assignments which touch on the history, theory and practice of this dynamic medium.
+*Taught Online* Experimental Animation: Handmade Motion will introduce fundamental concepts and techniques of animation through a series of exercises and assignments which touch on the history, theory and practice of this dynamic medium.
 Utilizing a responsive, interactive web-based platform to facilitate lectures, screenings, technical demonstrations, collaborative production processes and direct feedback, students will develop independent and group animations.
 This course will provide students a unique opportunity to collaborate remotely on MAPs (multi animator projects), produce short individual works, and participate in critical discussions about their creative work and the work of others.

 A spectrum of methods from flip-books to computer-generated effects will be explored in this multifaceted online course.
 Techniques such as hand-drawn and collage-based animation, stop-motion and digital drawing will be introduced, providing extensive opportunities for experimentation and the generation of unique footage.